2014 New Orleans Saints season: Week 10: vs. San Francisco 49ers

-With 5 seconds left in regulation, Drew Brees passed a potential game winning pass to Jimmy Graham until he was flagged with offensive interference, which sent the game into overtime where San Francisco won with a field goal after recovering a fumble by Brees.
+With 5 seconds left in regulation, Drew Brees passed a potential game winning Hail Mary pass to Jimmy Graham until he was flagged with offensive interference, which sent the game into overtime where San Francisco won with a field goal after recovering a fumble by Brees.
 With the loss, the Saints dropped their record to 4-5.

 This would snap an 11-game winning streak for Saints when playing at home.